-and the resulting tetrad $(\tilde{l},\tilde{n},m,\overline{m})$, called as the Hawking-Hartle (H-H) tetrad \cite{HHtetrad72}, is indeed regular up to and including $\mathcal{H}^+$ in global Kerr coordinates.
-The regular N-P components $\widetilde{\Phi_i}$ $(i=0,1,2)$ of the Maxwell field tensor $\mathbf{F}$, defined as in \eqref{eq:MaxwellNPcomponentswithnosuperscript} but with respect to H-H tetrad, are then
+It is clear that this H--H tetrad is indeed regular up to and including $\mathcal{H}^+$ in ingoing Kerr coordinates, and hence also in global Kerr coordinates.
+The regular N--P components $\widetilde{\Phi_i}$ $(i=0,1,2)$ of the Maxwell field tensor $\mathbf{F}$, defined as in \eqref{eq:MaxwellNPcomponentswithnosuperscript} but with respect to H-H tetrad, are then

 The complex scalars $\widetilde{\Phi_0}$ and $\widetilde{\Phi_2}$ will be of our main concern in this paper.